coil-kt/coil/coil-gif/README.md

 implementation("io.coil-kt:coil-gif:0.9.2")
 ```

-And add the decoder to your component registry when constructing your `ImageLoader`:
+And add the decoders to your component registry when constructing your `ImageLoader`:

 ```kotlin
 val imageLoader = ImageLoader(context) {